Ayries18/Ayries18/README.md

 I enjoy building web applications that are practical, structured, and accessible.
 My current development focus is **Laravel and PHP**, supported by JavaScript, Blade, Tailwind CSS, and database-driven application development.

-I'm particularly interested in how web technology can make digital information easier to access.
-This interest led to **Read-Assist**, one of my main projects, which focuses on accessible digital learning through audio, Text-to-Speech, and QR Code access.
+I'm particularly interested in how technology can make digital information easier to access.
+This interest led me to build **Read-Assist**, an accessibility-focused platform for digital learning materials through audio, Text-to-Speech, and QR Code access.

 ---